 My point is, it’s easy to forget in our distraction and panic over our dog’s warning signs that they are feeling ill, or maybe even dying, that they are actually having their own experience — that is separate from ours.

-So, when we offer each other those frustrating words of advice “your dog will tell you,” another way to say it is “ask your dog.”
+So, when I say “your dog will tell you,” another way I could say this is “ask your dog.”